 Keeping your sheep healthy

-It is important to check individual sheep daily for injuries or ill health.
+It is important to check your flock daily for sheep with any injuries or ill health

-Sheep are prey animals and therefore try to hide physical weakness, and do not show signs of sickness until they are quite sick or injured.
-Therefore, you should be aware of what is normal and abnormal behaviour in individual sheep and within your flock, watching for changes in behaviour or physical appearance is important.
+Sheep are prey animals and try to hide any problems, and sometimes do not show signs of sickness until they are quite ill or injured.
+Therefore, being aware of what is normal and what is abnormal behaviour in each of your sheep and within your flock and watching for changes in behaviour or physical appearance is important.
 Routine health care includes:

 - Hoof care